Probation and Community Control Officer Career Information

 When probationers and parolees fail to meet the requirements of the court, officers make reports and recommend rearrest.
 Offenders face substantial penalties when they violate the terms of their probation.
 As a result, there is an element of danger to the job of a probation and community control officer.

 Typically, you need a bachelor's degree to be a probation or community control officer.
 The best degrees for the job are in criminology, psychology, sociology, or social work.
 Some agencies may also require some prior experience, either in abuse or criminal counseling or customer service and public contact.

 Many states also require academy training in addition to your college degree.
 An extensive background check is also often required because officers deal with sensitive information and are granted a great deal of authority.

 The Bureau of Labor and Statistics anticipates that these jobs are going to become very competitive.
-In fact, there's a possibility that job opportunities may even decrease by -1 percent through 2022.
+There's a possibility that job opportunities may even decrease by -1 percent through 2022.

 Probation and community control officers are dedicated criminal justice professionals whose goal is to help criminals better themselves and make an easier transition into a productive lifestyle.
 Strong interpersonal communications skills are a must.